 Myopia, more commonly known as nearsightedness, has become a growing problem for children.
 Incidence has reached an all-time high for Americans of all ages.
 But, the rates seen in children have been worrying enough for some to term the surge an “epidemic.”
 The US is relatively healthy compared to some countries.
 Studies have found that as many as 76 percent of Taiwanese twelve-year-old children can be considered myopic, a rate nearly four times higher than that seen in 1983.
 Clearly, this is a major problem that needs to be addressed.

 The cause of this myopia epidemic is a little murky, but many experts have been pointing to the increasingly indoor existence that many kids lead.
 While that’s one way of saying “becoming glued to their iPads,” it’s a little more literal than you might think.
 Screen time is believed to factor into myopia, but there seems to be a much stronger correlation between the disorder and the amount of time a child spends indoors.
 The reason why is, again, a little unclear.
 The strongest case seems to lie in exposure to natural light.
 That’s why it’s so important to ensure your children spend enough time playing outside.

 Whatever the reason for the increase, it’s an alarming one.
-Not only is myopia increasingly common, it’s also a surprisingly serious disorder.
+Not only is myopia increasingly common, but it’s also a surprisingly serious disorder.
 Nearsightedness is the most well-known symptom, but myopic individuals are also at greater risk for more serious developments, such as retinal detachment or glaucoma.
 It’s relatively simple to treat nearsightedness with glasses, contacts, and eye vitamins.
 But, it’s awfully difficult to recover from some of the other dangers.